Blacksmith Records

-Blacksmith is a music management company and a record label founded by Harlem born Corey Smyth and Talib Kweli of Black Star.
+Blacksmith is a music management company and record label founded by Harlem-born Corey Smyth and Talib Kweli of Black Star in 2005.

 Signees include Jean Grae, Strong Arm Steady, Vince Staples and Idle Warship.
 Kweli has stated he hopes to sign Camp Lo and had expressed interest in signing Rakim as well.

-Talib Kweli announced that there will be a 'BlackSmith TV' where people will get information about the label.

 The label was originally distributed through Warner Bros.
 Records but split in December 2008.
-Talib did confirm to AllHipHop.com that Warner Bros. would still distribute Reflection Eternal & Talib Kweli projects but not any other Blacksmith acts.
-It's now believed that the label has distribution through Element 9/Fontana with Strong Arm Steady latest project and Idle Warship's upcoming debut album said to have distribution through them.
-As of 2012 the label is defunct and was disbanded after Kweli's manager decided to focus the Blacksmith brand elsewhere rather than the label.
-Blacksmith management is currently home to artists such as Chad Hugo, and Vince Staples, among others.
+As of 2012, the label is defunct and was disbanded after Kweli's manager decided to focus the Blacksmith brand elsewhere as a Management company rather than a label.
+As of 2024, Blacksmith Management is home to artists such as Chad Hugo and Vince Staples.